100 Great Reasons to Visit Cape Town

 2. Clifton Beaches 1 – 4 – these beaches have plenty of big boulders to hop around on or just laze on the beach with the locals who live in the nearby luxury apartments.

-3. Boulders Beach – the crystal clear water is sheltered by large boulders and the place to spot some penguins.
+3. Boulders Beach – the crystal clear water is sheltered by large boulders and is the place to spot some penguins.

 4. Beta Beach at Bakoven – has no waves so great for water activities or photoshoots.